Phantom (musical): Productions

 A 1993 Helsinki City Theatre (HKT), Helsinki, Finland, production was directed by Ritva Holmberg with choreography by Marjo Kuusela.
 The cast starred Sanna Saarijärvi as Christine, Oskari Katajisto as the Phantom, Kristiina Elstelä and Rea Mauranen alternately as Carlotta and Esko Nikkari as Gerard.

-An Australian production was held in 1996 at Altona City Theatre in Victoria.
+An Australian production ran in 1996 at Altona City Theatre in Victoria.
 A German-language version toured for three years in Germany.

-A Japanese language translation was produced by the Takarazuka Revue's Cosmos Troupe in 2004 (featuring Yoka Wao and Mari Hanafusa) and by its Flower Troupe in 2006 (featuring Sumire Haruno and Ayane Sakurano) and 2011 (featuring Tomu Ranju and Hana Ranno).
+A Japanese language run was produced by the Takarazuka Revue's Cosmos Troupe in 2004 (featuring Yoka Wao and Mari Hanafusa) and by its Flower Troupe in 2006 (featuring Sumire Haruno and Ayane Sakurano), 2011 (featuring Tomu Ranju and Hana Ranno) and in 2018 (featuring Fuuto Nozomi and Kiho Maaya).
+A Japanese production was staged in 2023 starring Kazuki Kato and Yu Shirota, double cast as the Phantom, and Kiho Maaya and sara double cast as Christine.

 The musical was performed in Tallinn, Estonia in 2007.

 A UK production of Phantom was staged at Ye Olde Rose and Crown Theatre Pub, Walthamstow, in 2013.
 It was directed by Dawn Kalani Cowle.
-A South Korea staging was mounted in the Korean language in 2015 at Chungmu Art Hall in Seoul, directed by Robert Johanson.
+The musical was staged in South Korea in Korean in 2015 at Chungmu Art Hall in Seoul, directed by Robert Johanson.
+The production was filmed at Seoul's Charlotte Theater in 2021 and released in select theaters with English subtitles in May 2022.